Gadolinium, 24 Hour, Urine

 Three hemodialysis treatments are required to substantially remove gadolinium from patents with impaired renal function; peritoneal dialysis is not effective.

-Elevated gadolinium (>0.5 mcg/specimen) observed in a 24-hour urine specimen collected >48 hours after administration of gadolinium-containing contrast media indicates impaired ability to eliminate gadolinium.
-These patients have an increased risk of developing nephrogenic systemic fibrosis (NSF).
+Elevated gadolinium (>0.6 mcg/24 hour) observed in a 24-hour urine specimen collected more than 96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
+Patients with reduced renal function who have been exposed to gadolinium may have an increased risk to develop nephrogenic systemic fibrosis (NSF).

-Elevated gadolinium in a specimen collected <48 hours after contrast media infusion does not indicate risk of NSF.
+Elevated gadolinium in a specimen collected less than 96 hours after contrast media infusion does not indicate risk of NSF.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Urine gadolinium concentration will be elevated if the specimen is collected <96 hours after administration of gadolinium-containing contrast media.
+Urine gadolinium concentration will be elevated if the specimen is collected less than 96 hours after administration of gadolinium-containing contrast media.
 This elevation is due to residual gadolinium present from contrast media infusion.
-Elevated gadolinium in a specimen collected <96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis.
+Elevated gadolinium in a specimen collected less than 96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis (NSF).